ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 ## Provisioning a public virtual server with Place Order Object
 {: #provisioning-a-public-instance-using-place-order-object}

-Provisioning a public virtual server that uses pre-set profiles is done by using the *SoftLayer_Product_Order/placeOrder* API service.
+Provisioning a public virtual server that uses pre-set profiles is done by using the `SoftLayer_Product_Order/placeOrder` API service.

 Not applicable for transient virtual servers.
 {: tip}

-To provision a public virtual server by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/ with the following JSON in the request body.
+To provision a public virtual server by using REST, a POST request would be submitted to [Place order](https://softlayer.github.io/reference/services/SoftLayer_Product_Order/placeOrder/){: external} with the following JSON in the request body.

 The item descriptions are not required on the prices.
 They are included only to show the product options that are being submitted.
 {: note}